 - Details about your home – These will include the type of home you have, when it was built, the floor area, the number of bedrooms/bathrooms, whether you have a garage or not, how many fireplaces you have, and even the type of your roof you have and when it was installed (if it has been replaced).

-- Home improvement/repairs/amenities – It will be important to let the insurance company know if you’ve made changes to your home from the time you bought it.
+- Home improvement/repairs/amenities – Let the insurance company know if you’ve changed your home from when you bought it.
 For example, have you installed a new roof?
 Have you added a bedroom/bathroom or maybe even a swimming pool?
 Have you installed a heating/air conditioning system or recently had major work done on the plumbing?

 - Home safety and security – It will also matter whether or not you have a sprinkler system or a burglar alarm system installed.
-Having safety or security devices installed that will help prevent or minimize loss/damages due to fire and theft might mean discounts as these reduce risks.
+Having safety or security devices installed to help prevent.
+Or minimize loss/damages due to fire and theft might mean discounts as these reduce risks.

-Having all this information available when you get your quote will help the agent or the insurance company give you a more accurate estimate.
-So, to save time and avoid having to request for a quote a second time from the same company, it is best to prepare and gather all the relevant information.
-Reach out to your agent, if you must, and request for a checklist if they can provide one.
+Having all this information available when you get your quote will help the agent.
+Or the insurance company will give you a more accurate estimate.
+So, it is best to prepare to save time and avoid requesting a quote a second time from the same company.
+You also need to gather all the relevant information.
+If you must, reach out to your agent and request a checklist if they can provide one.

 Insurance companies may offer auto and home insurance bundles with discounts of up to around 25%.
 Generally, this will mean you get to save.
 However, this is not always the case.

-Remember that getting a discount does not always mean you’re getting the best deal in the market.
-This is just like going to a general store for all your needs and getting a 5% discount on the total amount of your purchase, as compared to going to specialty stores where specific items might be more than 10% cheaper because the store purchases in bulk and can afford to offer lower prices.
-At the end of the day, it shouldn’t matter whether you go with bundling or whether you’re given a 40% discount.
+Remember that getting a discount does not always mean getting the best deal in the market.
+This is just like going to a general store for all your needs and getting a 5% discount on the total amount of your purchase.
+This is compared to specialty stores where specific items might be more than 10% cheaper because the store purchases in bulk and can afford lower prices.
+At the end of the day, it shouldn’t matter whether you go with bundling.
+And, whether you’re given a 40% discount.
 What matters is that, given the same coverage, the total amount you will pay for your auto and home insurance is the best “deal” in terms of dollar value.

-You can have an agent review your auto and home insurance in one sitting.
+An agent can review your auto and home insurance in one sitting.

-If you do end up making claims on your auto insurance, or get tickets in the future, there is less chance that the insurance company will drop you the following year.
+If you make claims on your auto insurance or get tickets in the future, there is less chance that the insurance company will drop you the following year.

 It’s easier to eventually end up overpaying when insurance companies implement incremental increases to the rates over time.

-Some auto insurance companies would offer a “bundled” policy; but in reality, they would just set you up with another insurance company for your home insurance, which means you won’t have the opportunity to shop around for your homeowners insurance.
+Some auto insurance companies would offer a “bundled” policy.
+Still, they would just set you up with another insurance company for your home insurance, which means you won’t have the opportunity to shop around for your homeowners’ insurance.

 - Get several quotes that you can compare.
 You can do this online or with an agent.

-- Consulting an independent insurance broker or agent can save you a lot of time.
+- Consulting an independent insurance broker or agent can save you much time.
 They can get you the prices from different companies.
-What makes this most convenient is that you only speak to your agent and your agent takes care of getting quotes for you.
+This is most convenient because you only speak to your agent, who gets quotes.
 Plus, they know which companies offer the best rates for which type of insurance; and which companies are most efficient in processing claims.

 - If you get quotes for bundles, check if both insurance policies (auto and homeowners) are covered under just one company–especially if you’re after the convenience of having to check just one account when you go online.
 At the same time, bundling with a third party does not assure you that that other company offers the best rates in the market.

 - Get quotes regularly.
-We often do diligent research about prices the first time we’re buying insurance, then forget about it.
+We often do diligent research about prices the first time we buy insurance, then forget about it.
 But if we check the prices and compare quotes every year or once every two years, we don’t end up overpaying unknowingly.

 - Hard-earned money goes to insurance payments.
-Regardless of how big one’s income is, nobody wants to pay more than necessary.
+Nobody wants to pay more than necessary, regardless of the size of one’s income.
 Of course, this doesn’t mean you always have to go with the lowest prices.
 Equally important are the company’s stability and credibility.
-Look into the insurance company’s rating, and check for feedback; you’d want to make sure that there will be no issues should the time come that you’d need to make a claim.
+Look into the insurance company’s rating, and check for feedback; you’d want to ensure no issues when you make a claim.

-Call your insurance agent now, or call us and we’ll help you get sorted out!
+Call your insurance agent now at Team AIS in Denver, CO, or we’ll help you get sorted out!